hannahpotter/defects4j/framework/bug-mining/README.md

 If the build of a revision fails, the `initialize_revisions_error_log.txt` file under `$WORK_DIR/framework/projects/$PROJECT_ID` will provide logging information for the issue.
 If there is an issue with a dependency url, edit `fix_dependency_urls.patterns`.
-If there is an issue with a broekn dependency declaration in the pom file, edit `fix_pom_dependency_declarations.patterns1`.
+If there is an issue with a broken dependency declaration in the pom file, edit `fix_pom_dependency_declarations.patterns`.
-Once a fix has been made, remove the related bug entry from `bootstrap` and rerun `initialize_revision.pl`.
+Once a fix has been made, remove the related bug entry from `$WORK_DIR/bootstrap` and rerun `initialize_revision.pl`.

 2. Analyze all revisions with `analyze-project.pl`.
-This script will identify suitable candidate bugs -- ones that compile and have a non-empty source
+This script will identify suitable candidate bugs -- ones that compile and whose tests do not have errors running:
-   diff:

 ```bash
 ./analyze-project.pl -p $PROJECT_ID \